 What’s worse, what makes we wonder if we’ll ever find a decent path again, is that we’ve become a culture of lies.

-I hadn’t really planned to, but it’s both Pi Day and Albert Einstein.
-As a fan of both the number and the man, it seems like I should post something.
+I hadn’t really planned to, but it’s both Pi Day and the birthday of Albert Einstein.
+As a fan of both the number and the man, it seems I should post something.

 Happy Pi Day!
 Order some pizza and use pi to make sure you get the most pie possible!
 I made a handy chart that may change how you order pizza.

 Or not.
 It’s something I heard about early in the year that caused a minor tweet storm (I’m not on the Twitter, so never saw nothing, which I’m fine with).
 It centered around how it was often better to order two smaller pizzas than one large one (depending on pricing and assuming your goal is the most pizza possible per peso).

 Since pi is involved in this pizza pie probe, I thought it would make a fun topic for Pi Day (not to mention March Mathness).